CelestiaProject/Celestia/INSTALL.md

 To check wether your Celestia has been compiled with Lua support, go to File -> Open.
 If you have '*.cel *.celx' in the filter box, then Lua is available otherwise the filter will contain only '*.cel'.

-The GtkGLExt widget that is required in order to build Celestia with Gtk+ may be downloaded from http://gtkglext.sf.net.
-Note that depending in your distribution you may also need other packages containing various files needed by the build process.
-For instance, to build under SUSE Linux, you will also need to have the gtk-devel package installed.
-GtkGLExt widget support is optional and own EGL-based implementation of GL widget can be used instead.
-It also required only if Gtk2 used, with Gtk3 own implementation used always.

 Celestia will be installed into /usr/local by default, with data files landing in /usr/local/share/celestia, but you may specify a new location with the